 This summer, you will be asked to read TWO books from the lists below.
 While reading, you should keep track of important information from the books.

-For the required book, you must complete a “One-Pager.”
-This will help prepare you for an in-class essay in September that your teacher will review with you.
+For the required book, all students (grades 6-8) must complete a “One-Pager.”
+This will help prepare them for an in-class essay in September.
 Please see the information and sample here for more details.

-For the second book, you have a choice.
+For the second book, students have a choice.
 Please review these options with your parents/guardians and use websites like www.commonsensemedia.org to evaluate the books before you make your selection.
+Rising 7th and 8th graders will have had an independent reading book approved by their English teacher in June.
 Students should take notes while reading as they will be required to write an in-class essay on the book during the first full week of classes.

 Marcus Vega is six feet tall, 180 pounds, and the owner of a premature mustache.
 When you look like this and you're only in the eighth grade, you're both a threat and a target.
 Marcus knows what classmates and teachers see when they look at him: a monster.